AdobeDocs/analytics-platform.en/help/getting-started/cja-faq.md

 +++

 +++**Where are all my session and variable persistence settings now?**

-[!UICONTROL Customer Journey Analytics] applies all of these settings at report time, and these settings now live in Data Views.
-Changes to these settings are now retroactive, and you can have multiple versions by using multiple Data Views!
+[!UICONTROL Customer Journey Analytics] applies all of these settings at report time, and these settings now live in data views.
+Changes to these settings are now retroactive, and you can have multiple versions by using multiple data views!

 +++

 +++**What happens to our existing segments/calculated metrics?**